 SECTION 1.
-Short title - This Act shall be known as the "Digital Education Act."
+Short Title. - This Act shall be known as the "Digital Education Act."

 SECTION 2.
-Ready-to-learn digital television -
+Ready-To-Learn digital television. -

-- (a) IN GENERAL The Secretary of Education is authorized to award grants to or enter into contracts or cooperative agreements with eligible television and broadcasting entities to develop, produce, and distribute educational and instructional video programming for preschool and elementary school children and their parents, patterned after the Ready-to-learn television program in the United States. - (b) AVAILABILITY In making such grants, contracts, or cooperative agreements, the Secretary shall ensure that eligible entities make programming widely available, with support materials as appropriate, to young children, their parents, and childcare workers.
+- (1) IN GENERAL The Secretary of Education is authorized to award grants to, or enter into contracts or cooperative agreements with, eligible television and broadcasting entities to develop, produce, and distribute educational and instructional video programming for pre-school and elementary school children and their parents, patterned after the Ready-To-Learn television program in the United States. - (2) AVAILABILITY In making such grants, contracts, or cooperative agreements, the Secretary-shall ensure that eligible entities make programming widely available, with support materials as appropriate, to young children, their parents, and childcare workers.

 SECTION 3.
-Educational programming -
+Educational programming. -

-- (a) AWARDS The Secretary shall award grants, contacts, or cooperative agreements to eligible entities to-- - facilitate the development directly, or through contracts with producers of children and family educational television programming, of-- - (A) educational programming for preschool and elementary school children; and
+- (1) AWARDS The Secretary shall award grants, contracts, cooperative agreements to eligible entities to - - (A) facilitate the development directly, or through contracts with producers of children and family educational television programming, of- - (i) educational programming for pre-school and elementary school children; and

-- (B) accompanying support materials and services that promote the effective use of such programming; - (2) facilitate the development of programming and digital content especially designed for nationwide distribution over public television station's digital broadcasting channels and the Internet, containing Ready to Learn-based children's programming and resources for parents and caregivers; and - (3) enable eligible entities to contract with entities (such as public telecommunications entities) so that programs developed under this section are disseminated and distributed-- - (A) to the widest possible audience appropriate to be served by the programming; and - (B) by the most appropriate distribution technologies. - (b) ELIGIBLE ENTITIES- To be eligible to receive a grant, contract, or cooperative agreement under subsection (a), an entity shall be-- - (1) a public telecommunications entity that is able to demonstrate a capacity for the development and national distribution of educational and instructional television programming of high quality for preschool and elementary school children; and - (2) able to demonstrate a capacity to contract with the producers of children's television programming for the purpose of developing educational television programming of high quality for preschool and elementary school children. - (c) CULTURAL EXPERIENCES- Programming developed under this section shall reflect the recognition of diverse cultural experiences and the needs and experiences of both boys and girls in engaging and preparing young children for schooling.
+- (ii) accompanying support materials and services that promote the effective use of such programming; - (B)- facilitate the development of programming and digital content especially designed for nationwide distribution over public television stations' digital broadcasting channels and Internet, containing Ready-to-Learn-based children's programming and resources for parents and caregivers; and - (C) enable eligible entities to contract with entities (such as public telecommunications entities) so that programs developed under this section are disseminated and distributed - (i) to the widest possible audience appropriate to be served by the programming; and - (ii) by the most appropriate distribution technologies. - (2) ELIGIBLE ENTITIES To be eligible to receive a grant, contract, or cooperative agreement under subsection (1), an entity shall be - (A) a public telecommunications entity that is able to demonstrate a capacity for development a capacity for the development and national distribution of educational and instructional television programming of high quality for preschool and elementary school children; and - (B) able to demonstrate a capacity to contract with the producers of children's television programming for the purpose of developing educational television programming of high quality for preschool and elementary school children - (3) CULTURAL EXPERIENCES Programming developed under this section shall reflect the recognition of diverse cultural experiences and the needs and experiences of both boys and girls in engaging and preparing young children for schooling.